San Diego Police Department: History

 Prior to the establishment of the San Diego Police Department, law enforcement services were provided by the San Diego City Marshal beginning in 1850.
 The first City Marshal, Agoston Haraszthy, appointed Richard Freeman a marshal, making Freeman the first African American lawman in California.
 In 1852, due to lack of willing individuals to take up the position, the City Marshal disbanded.

 In 1885 the office of City Marshal was reestablished, and in 1889, with a new city charter, the police department was established.
 All but one police officer at the time of the establishment were White, except for one Hispanic sergeant.
-The sixth police chief, Edward Beshyhead, also founded the San Diego Union, a predecessor to the current San Diego Union-Tribune.
+The sixth police chief, Edward “Ned” Bushyhead, also co-founded the San Diego Union, a predecessor to the current San Diego Union-Tribune.

 In 1939, the department moved into their headquarters on Harbor Drive, which they used until moving to their current building in 1986; in 1998 the former headquarters was placed onto the National Register of Historic Places.
 During World War II, one third of the department was drafted into the United States Military.
 In 1973, the first uniformed female officer joined the department.

 During the 1980s, the police department was at the center of a case that came before the Supreme Court of the United States and Ninth Circuit, Kolender v.
 Lawson, 461 U.S. 352 (1983), which held unconstitutional laws that allow police to demand that "loiterers" and "wanderers" provide identification; this continues to affect other departments nationwide.
 The decade also saw officers responding to the San Ysidro McDonald's massacre; it was also a decade where the department had the highest mortality rate for officers of any major American city.

+Despite all of these changes and challenges, today, the department has grown to stretch from the Mexican Border to Del Mar, northeast to Escondido, and east to La Mesa.
+The San Diego Police Department we know today currently operates under a new chief and significant changes that haven't been seen for decades.
+These changes are said to be created in the near future and are sparking fears of officer demotions and department changes.
+This shows as proof that future department changes are being made and we will be able to see a continuation of change.
+A new organizational model could lead to changes in policing strategies which could affect how officers interact with future crime rates.